razon7/Group-Project/README.md

 * Does the college enrollment size influence early career pay?
 * How does field of study influence early career pay?
 * Does a public, private, or for-profit college influence early career pay?
-* How does a two-year degree compare to a four-year degree with regards to early career pay?
 * How does in-state tuition costs compare to out-of-state with regards to early career pay?
 * How does geographical region (and/or division) influence early career pay?